-The Indiana University School of Optometry offers residencies in the areas of Contact Lenses and Cornea, Ocular Disease, Binocular Vision/Pediatrics, and Primary Care.
-The School also offers affiliated residencies in Primary Care and Ocular Disease located in Illinois, Kentucky, and West Virginia.
+The Indiana University School of Optometry offers residencies in the areas of Cornea and Contact Lenses, Ocular Disease, Binocular Vision/Pediatrics, and Primary Care.
+The School also offers affiliated residencies in Primary Care and Ocular Disease located in Illinois, Indiana, Iowa, Kentucky, and West Virginia.

-Indiana University directs all residencies through the office of Don W. Lyon, O.D., Director of Residencies, School of Optometry, Indiana University, 744 E. Third St., Bloomington, IN 47405-3680; (812) 855-1917.
+Indiana University directs all residencies through the office of Don W. Lyon, O.D.
+M.S., F.A.A.O., Director of Residencies, School of Optometry, Indiana University, 744 E. Third St., Bloomington, IN 47405-3680; (812) 856-1964.
 For information or applications, please contact the individual program coordinator or the office of the director of residencies.
 Information can also be found at the school's website.
+To apply to any of the Indiana University School of Optometry residencies or affiliated residencies, please use the Optometry Residency Match, ORMatch.